Biblical Theology

 Listen to this article

-In summary is removed from this paragraph as per instructions: Joshua 9:16 serves as a reminder for believers to seek God’s wisdom and guidance in every decision we make, and to not be swayed by appearances or rely solely on our own understanding.
-It also demonstrates the importance of honesty and integrity in our dealings with others.
+Joshua 9:16 therefore serves as a reminder for believers to seek God’s wisdom in every decision, to avoid being swayed by outward appearances, and to uphold honesty and integrity in all dealings with others.

 Share this: